About Veterans Assistance Dogs

 The project is to incrementally increase the number of service dogs graduated to 15 for the next fiscal year, 2017 to 2018.
 Revenue for this initiative will come from grants and private donations.

 We have successfully planned and executed several fundraising events this past year which we will repeat again.
-Our “Battle Buddies Classic”, a Sporting Clay Shoot which was held August 27, 2016 at the National Shooting Complex in San Antonio was met with great enthusiasm, with 112 shooters participating.
-Next year’s event is set for August 26th, 2017 and we are expecting a 40% increase in participation next year.
+Our “Battle Buddies Classic”, an annual Sporting Clay Shoot hosted by the Nimitz Foundation, brought in 125 shooters last year.
+Next year’s event is set for August 2018.